kubermatic/docs/content/kubermatic/master/architecture/concept/kkp-concepts/resource-quotas/_index.en.md

 ## Resource Quotas in KKP

-Resource Quotas allow admins to set quotas on the amount of resources a subject can use.
+Resource Quotas allow administrators to set quotas on the amount of resources a subject can use.
 For now the only subject which is supported is Project, so the resource quotas currently limit the amount of resources that can be used project-wide.

 The resources in question are the resources of the user cluster: